Oxford, Bodleian Library, MS Auct. F.4.32 / St Dunstan’s

 ed.
 Stubbs, p.
 79); but of the

-various components, the hexameter couplet alone may be safely ascribed
+various components, only the hexameter couplet can be safely ascribed

 Hand D also adds to this section a brief epigram from De